qurator-spk/sbb_page_extractor/README.md

 ## How to use

       page_extractor -i <image file name> -o <output file name> -m <directory of model> -ci <corresponding image file name> -co <corresponding output file name>

+## Model
+Model can be found here https://qurator-data.de/sbb_textline_detector/.
+The name of the model is 'model_page_mixed_best'.